-I'll be the first to admit I'm suspicious and skeptical of alleged financial professionals who, at the end of the day, are trying to rationalize gambling with my money to enrich themselves.
+I’ve always been suspicious and skeptical of alleged financial professionals who, at the end of the day, rationalize gambling with my money to enrich themselves.
 The last guy I seriously spoke with in the financial services industry gave me unsolicited advice as to who to vote for, then energetically recommended I invest in Russian oil as I sat stunned in his office.

 Funny thing is, it turns out not too many people who actually work in the banking or investment sector have a clear idea of what they do either, beyond varying levels of greed and the basic vocabulary and tools of the trade.